 So, understand that it’s never willpower that is keeping us from eating, or failed willpower when we give in to eating.
 Instead, it’s a biological drive with extreme power and intensity, our body’s way of trying to survive.

-Therefore, fasting, ignoring hunger or purposeful restriction is counterproductive to appetite and counterintuitive to our bodies.
+Therefore, fasting, ignoring hunger, listening to the food police, or purposeful restriction is counterproductive to appetite and counterintuitive to our bodies.
 Our body doesn’t know why we are withholding food, so to cope, it just turns on the neurochemical switches that tell us to eat more.